laimiaoxin/SMPPL/README.md

 # SMPPL
-The code and trained models will be released on GitHub after the paper is accepted for publication.
+The code will be released on GitHub after the paper is accepted for publication.